-We only include products that have been independently selected by TZR's editorial team.
-However, we may receive a portion of sales if you purchase a product through a link in this article.
+We at TZR only include products that have been independently selected by our editors.
+We may receive a portion of sales if you purchase a product through a link in this article.

-How To Wear Combat Boots: All About Balance
+All About Balance

 Day To Night

 Whether you're going back into the office or still working from home, consider pulling your favorite suit out.
 But instead of leather or loafers, give the polished set an edgy touch with a pair of combat boots.